-- 1. If in-water work is determined to be required, follow the appropriate Oregon Department of Fish and Wildlife (ODFW) guidelines for timing of in-water work (in this watershed the inwater work window is July 15 to October 31), and requirements outlined in the Forest Service Best Management Practices Handbook (2012) and the Routine Actions and Maintenance Activities Programmatic (2018)1.
-Exceptions to the ODFW in-water work windows would be requested by the Forest or its contractors, and subsequently approved by ODFW, U.S. Army Corps of Engineers, and Oregon Division of State Lands. - 2.
+- If in-water work is determined to be required, follow the appropriate Oregon Department of Fish and Wildlife (ODFW) guidelines for timing of in-water work (in this watershed the inwater work window is July 15 to October 31), and requirements outlined in the Forest Service Best Management Practices Handbook (2012) and the Routine Actions and Maintenance Activities Programmatic (2018)2Exceptions to the ODFW in-water work windows will be requested by the Forest or its contractors, and subsequently approved by ODFW, U.S. Army Corps of Engineers, and Oregon Division of State Lands. - 2.
 All signing requirements on roads that are open for public use within the Mt.
-Hood National Forest would meet applicable standards as set forth by the Manual of Uniform Traffic Control Devices (MUTCD).
-Some roads accessing State and County highways would require additional signing to warn traffic of trucks entering onto or across the highway. - 3.
-Unsuitable excavation from ditch cleaning or other operations would be disposed of at Forest Service approved sites.
-Material disposed of would be spread evenly over an appropriate area outside of riparian reserves and with a maximum layer thickness of 4 feet.
-All disposals would be seeded and mulched at the completion of operations, and prior to the wet season. - 4.
-The use of steel-tracked equipment on asphalt or similar surface roads would not be used unless approved by a Forest Service representative.
+Hood National Forest will meet applicable standards as set forth by the Manual of Uniform Traffic Control Devices (MUTCD).
+Some roads accessing State and County highways will require additional signing to warn traffic of trucks entering onto or across the highway. - 3.
+Unsuitable excavation3 from ditch cleaning or other operations will be disposed of at Forest Service approved sites.
+Material disposed of will be spread evenly over an appropriate area outside of riparian reserves and with a maximum layer thickness of 4 feet.
+All disposals will be seeded and mulched at the completion of operations, and prior to the wet season. - 4.
+The use of steel-tracked equipment on asphalt or similar surface roads will not be used unless approved by a Forest Service representative.
 If a suitable site for the loading and unloading of equipment and materials is not available, then use of a paved surface may be permitted provided that the purchaser uses approved matting materials (such as wood chip or crushed rock) to protect the road surface.
 Purchaser is responsible for restoring roads to existing condition. - 5.
-Temporary roads and landings located on or intersecting National Forest System (NFS) roads that are asphalt or similar surface would have 3-inch minus or finer dense graded aggregate placed at the approach to prevent surface damage.
-The purchaser would purchase the material from a commercial source and place the material so that the approach flares are wide enough to accommodate the off-tracking of vehicles entering onto or leaving the site. - 6.
-Appropriate measures would be taken to prevent or reduce mineral soil contamination to aggregate surface roads.
-If contamination occurs, the purchaser would repair contaminated areas with specified aggregate surfacing.
-Mineral soil contamination degrades and reduces the load bearing capacity of the existing aggregate surface road. - 7.
-The appropriate Forest Service specialist would be consulted whenever:
+Temporary roads and landings located on or intersecting National Forest System (NFS) roads that are asphalt or similar surface will have 3-inch minus or finer dense graded aggregate placed at the approach to prevent surface damage.
+The purchaser will purchase the material from a Forest Service-approved commercial source and place the material so that the approach flares are wide enough to accommodate the off-tracking of vehicles entering onto or leaving the site.

-&lt;sup>1 Endangered Species Act Section 7(a) (2) Programmatic Biological Opinion and Magnuson-Stevens Fishery Conservation and Management Act Essential Fish Habitat Response for Routine Actions and Maintenance Activities of USDA Forest Service, USDI Bureau of Land Management, and the Coquille Indian Tribe on Lands Held in Trust for the Tribe by the Bureau of Indian Affairs in Western Oregon and Southwest Washington (RAMBO)
+2 Endangered Species Act Section 7(a) (2) Programmatic Biological Opinion and Magnuson-Stevens Fishery Conservation and Management Act Essential Fish Habitat Response for Routine Actions and Maintenance Activities of USDA Forest Service, USDI Bureau of Land Management, and the Coquille Indian Tribe on Lands Held in Trust for the Tribe by the Bureau of Indian Affairs in Western Oregon and Southwest Washington (RAMBO)

-&lt;sup>2 Soil that is silty, sandy, saturated, frozen, or contains clay, organics, or other material that would be unsuitable for use in road construction and maintenance work.
+3 Soil that is silty, sandy, saturated, frozen, or contains clay, organics, or other material that would be unsuitable for use in road construction and maintenance work.
 (Unsuitable excavation, by specification, is any material containing excess moisture, muck, frozen lumps, roots, sod, or other deleterious material along with certain types of soil that contain unacceptable amounts of silt or clay have insufficient load bearing properties and are considered unsuitable for use in construction of any structural component of a roadway.
 Therefore this type of material, typically found in ditches or slide material, needs to be end-hauled and disposed of).